 Section 2.
 Number, Tenure, and Qualifications

-The members of the Board of Directors, hereinafter, Members, shall consist of the TxDLA officers as defined in Article V, at least ten (10) Members nominated and elected by the Board, and three (3) Members-at-Large nominated and elected by the general membership in accordance with the procedures established in these Bylaws.
+The members of the Board of Directors, hereinafter, Members, shall consist of the TxDLA officers as defined in Article V, at least eight (8) Members nominated and elected by the Board, and two (2) Members-at-Large nominated and elected by the general membership in accordance with the procedures established in these Bylaws.
 Each Member, other than officers whose terms of service are outlined in Article V, shall serve for a term of three (3) years and may serve up to two (2) consecutive full terms, with the exception of the Parliamentarian, who may serve an unlimited number of terms.
 The term of office for Board Members elected to a full three-year term shall begin on July 1st of any given year and shall end on June 30th of the third year.
 The term for Members-at-Large will be staggered such that the term for no more than one expires in the same year.

 Section 3.
 Board-Elected Members

-Members nominated and elected by the Board shall consist of at least one member from each of the following representative constituencies: K-12 Education, 2-Year Higher Education, 4-Year Higher Education, Government/Military, Corporate/Private Sector, and Nonprofit.
+Members nominated and elected by the Board shall consist of at least one member from each of the following representative constituencies: K-12 Education, 2-Year Higher Education, 4-Year Higher Education, Government/Nonprofit, and Corporate/Private Sector.
 Members from each representative group shall serve as advocates for their constituencies.
 Advocacy may include, but is not limited to, identifying needs, promoting achievements, fostering leadership, and maintaining communication channels.
 Additional Members nominated and elected by the Board shall consist of a Chief Information Officer, an Executive Partnership Council Chair, and a Regional Group Development Chair, each of who shall chair a standing committee or council and whose duties are to execute the charge of those respective groups.
 There shall also be a Member nominated and elected to serve as Parliamentarian to ensure that meetings of the Board of Directors and Executive Committee are conducted according to Robert's Rules of Order and are in compliance with the Bylaws.
 The Parliamentarian may also be called upon to assist in other meetings as deemed necessary.
 The Parliamentarian is a non-voting Member of the Board.

 Section 4.
 Nomination and Election of Board-Elected Members